cscart/docs/api/index.rst

 An API request is a regular HTTP request sent to a particular URL.

-By default, API 1.0 is used in CS-Cart, and the URLs are built as follows:
+By default, CS-Cart uses API 1.0 with the URLs built as follows:

 *   **http://example.com/api/:object**—refer to all objects of a certain type
 *   **http://example.com/api/:object/:id**—refer to a single object